momo-personal-assistant/momo-research/Context Engineering: Sessions, Memory.md

 **Four stages:**

 1. Ingestion: when client provides a source of raw data
-2. Extractoin & filtering: memory manger uses LLM to extract meaningful content from source data. only captures info that fits a predefined topic definition.
+2. Extraction & filtering: memory manger uses LLM to extract meaningful content from source data. only captures info that fits a predefined topic definition.
-3. Consolidatoin: most sophisticated stage, where manager handles conflict resolution and deduplication
+3. Consolidation: most sophisticated stage, where manager handles conflict resolution and deduplication
    - performs “self-editing” process, using LLM to compare new extracted info with existing memories
    - it can decide to 1) merge, 2) delete, 3) create
 4. Storage: new/updated memory is persisted to a durable storage layer